flyingsilverfin/ardupilot/README.md

 #### Build SITL
 You don't actually need to do this manually, there's a script `Tools/autotest/sim_vehicle.py` which will do the build and all that for you.
 However, I like to split the commands `sim_vehicle` runs (ie. an instance of SITL and an instance of MAVProxy as a ground station) so I can say run the SITL instance within `gdb` for debugging purposes.

 Start page is [here](http://ardupilot.org/dev/docs/building-the-code.html), and for SITL is [here](http://ardupilot.org/dev/docs/setting-up-sitl-on-linux.html).
-I used BashOnWindows which is more or less equivalent to linux for my purposes - using an X server like MingW to run the graphical interfaces if needed on windows.
+I used BashOnWindows which is more or less equivalent to linux for my purposes - using an X server like XMing to run the graphical interfaces if needed on windows.

 The key steps that need to be run after cloning the repository are
 1. The prerequisites script `Tools/scripts/install-prereqs-ubuntu.sh`
-    this sets ups various required tools, initializes git submodules (for instance pymavlink) and some other stuff
+    * this sets ups various required tools, initializes git submodules (for instance pymavlink) and some other stuff
-1. `waf configure --board sitl --debug` un this from the ArduPilot root director.y `waf` is the build platform used by ArduPilot.
+1. `waf configure --board sitl --debug`
+    * un this from the ArduPilot root director.y `waf` is the build platform used by ArduPilot.
 Don't use `make` - it's deprecated.
 This step sets up the build to compile the SITL target in debug mode (see (Debuging)[#debugging]), which lets you use gdb to debug later if you want.
 Very useful sometimes I've found!
 1. `waf build --target bin/arducopter -v -j8 --debug`
-    This bulds the `arducopter` binary in verbose mode using up to 8 threads.
+    * This bulds the `arducopter` binary in verbose mode using up to 8 threads.
 The resulting binary should be under `build/sitl-debug/bin/arducopter`

 #### Running SITL firmware with debugging